DreamerMind/blog/docs/posts/2025_introspection.md

 They also focused on speech recognition, their end product being a private by design 'voice smart assistant' that could be tailored to client needs and ran fully on a mere Raspi 3.
 It was an opportunity I could not refuse, first because this was the occasion to strengthen my knowledge in deep-learning and speech recognition, but also because after so long it was the occasion to meet with people that shared the same passion I have: building ML systems and experimenting with cutting edge technologies.
-Here, I met some really smart people full of energy, some became friends.
-In 2020 the startup was acquired and I felt I still learned so much I could not leave.
+This company was at the opposite spectrum of what I was trying to build before: 50ish peoples gathered from around the world, a product pivot every year, money raised again and again without much paying clients.
+Here, I met some really smart people full of energy, some became friends and time passed one crazy event at a time.
+In 2020 the startup was acquired by a big company.
+I felt I still had to learn so much I could not leave.

-As in the story of all acquisition, people started to slowly leave the boat one at a time, and hiccups in management and product release accelerated the process.
-It's 7y now I work for this company, something I never envisioned.
+Like all acquisitions, big companies attract different talent than startups.
+People started to slowly leave the boat, one at a time, few hiccups in management and product release accelerated the process.
+Among the numerous things I learnt in this new era, one is maybe apart: the process to conduct experimental research with successive written logbook reports followed by a global advancement report (something I very much intend to do in this blog from time to time).
+Is probably the thing that was most alien to me and my 'startup' mindset.
+The first time I did it I felt so illegitimate.
+Today I can not even think do do serious ML research without this process.
+Looking back at projects from 2020 and being able to recover the work realised back then is simply invaluable.

-Among the numerous things I learnt, one is maybe appart: the process to conduct experimental research with: successive logbook reports, followed by a global advancement report.
-Is probably the thing that was most alien to me, the first time I did it I felt so illegitimate, and today I can not even think do do serious ML research without this process.
-During this 7y, I also got opportunity to share some of that joy back to the community, by [an article on 'small footprint voice identification' accepted to ICASSP in 2021](https://scholar.google.com/citations?user=tV8RVtcAAAAJ&hl=en&oi=sra), a published an open source library [torch-to-nnef](https://github.com/sonos/torch-to-nnef) this year aimed as a strong bridge between PyTorch and the Neural Network Exchange Format 'NNEF' ([introduction article here](https://tech-blog.sonos.com/posts/torch-2-nnef-open-sourcing/)), or regular contributions to [tract](github.com/sonos/tract) an open source neural network Rust inference engine
+During this last years, I also got opportunity to share some of that joy back to the community, by [an article on 'small footprint voice identification' accepted to ICASSP in 2021](https://scholar.google.com/citations?user=tV8RVtcAAAAJ&hl=en&oi=sra), a published an open source library [torch-to-nnef](https://github.com/sonos/torch-to-nnef) this year aimed as a strong bridge between PyTorch and the Neural Network Exchange Format 'NNEF' ([introduction article here](https://tech-blog.sonos.com/posts/torch-2-nnef-open-sourcing/)), or regular contributions to [tract](github.com/sonos/tract) an open source neural network Rust inference engine